 5. Cook Together

-It’s probably only one of you cooking dinner each night (likely the one who got home earlier that day), but cooking together turns dinner into quality time.
+It’s probably only one of you cooking dinner each night (likely the one who got home or finished up work earlier that day), but cooking together turns dinner into quality time.
 Put your partner on grilling duty for a fancy steak dinner, or roll out dough together for homemade pasta.
 If cooking isn’t one (or both) of your styles, order-in and bake a dessert.
 Even making a simple batch of brownies or delicious crème brûlée (for the seasoned baker) will be fun for you two to do together (plus, you might even have leftovers the kids will love the next day).

 6. Have a Picnic